Domestic Violence Attorneys Morris County, NJ

 Reputations, careers, familial relationships, and even legal rights can be lost based on false accusations of domestic violence by a lying, manipulative, or psychologically unwell spouse or family member, so if you have been falsely accused of domestic violence it is critical that you begin working with an experienced restraining order attorney in order to represent and defend your rights during your final restraining order hearing.

 At The Law Office of Townsend, Tomaio & Newmark, we represent both the victims of domestic violence and those who have been falsely accused of domestic violence.
-We take the accusations extremely seriously in all situations, and will fight for the legal rights of those wronged no matter what the case may be.
-Our team of family and divorce attorneys has over 75 years of combined experience helping victims on both sides of domestic violences claims in New Jersey, including the towns of Mendham, Chatham, Harding, Chester and the greater Morris County area.
+We take the accusations extremely seriously in all situations and will fight for the legal rights of those wronged no matter what the case may be.
+Our team of family and divorce attorneys has over 75 years of combined experience helping victims on both sides of domestic violence claims in New Jersey.

 Call our office today to discuss your needs and concerns when it comes to being falsely accused of domestic violence in a free and confidential consultation with our legal team.